crpalmer/pi-setup/README.txt

   * Advanced Options >> Expand filesystem
   * Localization Options >> Change Locale to en_US.UTF-8 UTF-8 and use it as default
   * Locatization Options >> Change Timezone
-[ set the wifi country and the locale too? ]
+  * Network >> Wifi set the AP name/password
   * Hostname
   * Advanced >> Memory Split >> 64 MB (required for pigpio)
   * Update

-Reboot and login again using the new hostname:
+Reboot, remove ethernet and login again using the new hostname:

 sudo shutdown -r now
 ssh pi@<new hostname>